+Human rights include the right to one’s own mind, and to protect oneself and one’s loved ones against any abusive or harmful “treatments” given under the guise of mental health.
 Every man, woman and child is entitled to the fundamental human rights set forth in this Mental Health Declaration of Human Rights, regardless of race, political ideology, religious, cultural or social beliefs.
-Given the fact that virtually no human or civil rights are granted to those psychiatry deems mentally ill, that no medical or scientific tests exist to conclusively prove anyone is mentally ill, and that no guidelines exist to protect citizens from abuses committed under the guise of mental health, it is vital that the following rights be recognized and that all countries adopt this Declaration.
+Given the fact that virtually no human or civil rights to protect citizens from mental health abuses, it is vital that the following rights be recognized and that all countries adopt this Declaration.

 A. The right to full informed consent, including:

 1. The scientific/medical test confirming any alleged diagnoses of psychiatric disorder and the right to refute any psychiatric diagnoses of mental “illness” that cannot be medically confirmed.

 2. Full disclosure of all documented risks of any proposed drug or mental “treatment.”

 3. The right to be informed of all available medical treatments which do not involve the administration of a psychiatric drug or treatment.

 4. The right to refuse psychiatric drugs documented by international drug regulatory agencies to be harmful and potentially lethal.